mentainha/m3o/README.md

 The core OS and services are all open sourced in a vendor neutral org:

 - [micro/micro](https://github.com/micro/micro) - an open source operating system for the cloud
-- [micro/services](https://github.com/micro/services) - open source micro services powering m3o.com
+- [micro/services](https://github.com/micro/services) - open source micro services offered by m3o.com

 ### M3O Dev UX